FangmingXie/collab-workshop-st/README.md

 Slides for this class is under the directory `slides/`.

-Data used in the coding exercise was adapted from Vizgen Data Release V1.0.
-May 2021, and is under the directory `data/`
+Some of the data used in the coding exercise was adapted from Vizgen Data Release V1.0.
+May 2021, and is under the directory `data/`.
+Some other data needs to be download mannually from [Vizgen](https://info.vizgen.com/mouse-brain-map).